Duopa; Rytary; Sinemet; Sinemet CR

 - The chance of a type of skin cancer called melanoma may be raised in people with Parkinson’s disease.
 It is not known if this drug may also raise the chance.
 Have skin exams while you take this drug.
 Talk with your doctor.

-- A dark color (red, brown, or black) may show up in your saliva, urine, or sweat.
+- Some products may cause a dark red, brown, or black color to appear in your saliva, urine, or sweat.
 This is not harmful but may discolor your clothes.

 - Tell your doctor if you are pregnant or plan on getting pregnant.
 You will need to talk about the benefits and risks of using this drug while you are pregnant.